ericwhyne/Velociraptor/README.md

 Use the AWS IAM interface to describe the permissions the nodes will run at.
 The role you create for your worker nodes needs to be able to write to the bucket you created above, nothing else.
 The default "data-pipeline" role works.
+Please be aware that there might be a bug in AWS's role creation software.
+Sometimes it fails at providing the Instance Profile ARN.
+Here is a picture explaining what to look for, if it fails just try again.
 Fix the following option in the config file with whatever you named  your role:
 * instance_role="velociraptor"